mh2795/hangman-/README.md

 # Hangman

 This project is a recreation of the classic pen & paper Hangman game built with HTML, CSS & JavaScript!
-The obejctive of this project was to become more comfortable with front-end development and version control proccesses.
+The objective of this project was to become more comfortable with front-end development and version control proccesses.

 ## Getting Started